 Beale Street Theater Mural

 Midway through 2018 I started applying to national public art RFP’s & RFQ’s, (Request For Proposals and Request For Qualifications).
-Now that my children are in their teens and require less supervision, I feel better about traveling for work.
-After a few months of searching, designing, and preparing such applications, and many rejections I might add, I received my very first commission from the Kingman Main Street group in Kingman, AZ!
+After a few months of searching, designing, and preparing such applications, and many rejections I might add, I received my very first competitive commission from the Kingman Main Street group in Kingman, AZ!

 I spent ten incredible days there, not only painting, but seeing some of the most outstanding sites Arizona has to offer!

 Kingman is known as the Heart of Route 66 because it holds the longest stretch of that historic highway.
 Since the 70’s, Kingman has been in a slow decline as Route 66 was less and less traveled, until the historic downtown area was all but a ghost town, relying on tourism for the most part for survival.
 Now, over the past 5 or 6 years, businesses have started opening up there again including two prominent breweries on the main drag, and there has been a major initiative to revitalize Beale Street in particular with new restaurants, shops, parks and public art.

 While I was there I saw and met tourists from Japan, China, Korea, France, Germany and the Czech Republic.
 It’s incredible how people from around the world have an interest for and romanticize about the spirit of Route 66.